 If the negative comment is based on a misunderstanding or incorrect information, use the opportunity to provide context and clarify the situation.
 This shows that you’re professional and willing to educate others and can help to resolve the issue positively.

-If the negative comment becomes personal or attacks your character, it’s best to take the conversation offline.
+Taking the conversation offline is the best approach if the negative comment becomes personal or attacks your character.
 You can send a private message or email to continue the conversation in a more controlled environment.

 So the next time you receive a negative comment on social media, remember these tips and handle it like a boss!